graphand/dynamic-deno-server/README.md

 ## Features ✨

 - **Dynamic Subdirectory Watching**: Automatically detects new subdirectories and serves them.
 - **Isolation with Network Namespaces**: Each subdirectory server runs in its own Linux network namespace for security and isolation.
 - **Proxy Requests**: Proxies incoming requests to the appropriate subdirectory server based on the URL path.
 - **Automatic Cleanup**: Stops servers and cleans up resources when subdirectories are deleted.
 - **Logging Support**: Optionally log the stdout and stderr of each subdirectory server to files for easy debugging and monitoring.

 ## How It Works 🛠️

 1. **Main Server**: A global Deno server runs and watches a specified main directory (e.g., `/opt/functions`).
 2. **Subdirectory Detection**: When you add a new subdirectory with an `index.ts` file, the main server detects it.
 3. **Namespace Creation**: It creates a dedicated Linux network namespace for the subdirectory server.
 4. **Server Startup**: Runs the subdirectory's `index.ts` file using Deno within the namespace.
 5. **Request Proxying**: Incoming requests to the main server are proxied to the appropriate subdirectory server based on the URL path.
 6. **Logging (Optional)**: If enabled, the stdout and stderr of subdirectory servers are logged to files in `/opt/logs/{serverName}/`.
 7. **Cleanup**: If a subdirectory is removed, its server is stopped, and resources are cleaned up.

-## Prerequisites 📋

-- **Docker** installed on your machine.
-- **Deno** (if you plan to run without Docker).
-- **Linux Kernel** with support for network namespaces (most modern Linux distributions).

 ## Installation 📦